EV Car Batteries Destroy the Environment and Violate Human Rights

 Are there any alternatives to lithium and cobalt for EV car batteries?

 With the negative effects of lithium and cobalt on the environment and human rights, it begs the question, “Are there any alternatives for EV car batteries?”
-As detailed by NewScientist, there are some alternatives, but most of them are still in the early stages of development.
+As detailed by NewScientist, there are some alternatives.
+However, most of them are still in the early stages of development.
 This includes:

 - Liquid batteries

 Out of this list, one of the most practical alternatives for car batteries for electric vehicles is salt.
 It has a similar chemical composition as lithium.
 Also, there is a large supply of salt around the world, and salt mining has a lower environmental impact.

 An intriguing alternative on the list is liquid batteries.
 Also known as flow batteries, liquid batteries work in a similar fashion as traditional batteries.
 However, they differ in that the components get dissolved in liquids.